Music and Art: Tanto Bravura!

 This symphony was inspired by three paintings by Sandro Botticelli: Spring, The Birth of Venus, and The Adoration of the Magi.
 One of Botticelli’s most famous paintings, Primavera (Spring) is an early Renaissance work featuring mythological figures like Venus, Cupid and Mercury.
 It is also considered one of the most popular and most controversial paintings in the world.

 “I’m sure he once walked down our street, cos he painted kids who had nowt on their feet”

-This made number one in the British music charts and played for 19 weeks, much to the consternation of trendy young pop fans who winced at the sentimental chorus sung by the children of St Winifred’s school choir.
+This song made number one on the British music charts and played for 19 weeks.
+This was much to the consternation of trendy, young pop fans who winced at the sentimental chorus sung by the children of St Winifred’s school choir.
 The ‘one hit wonder’ song was a loving tribute to artist L. S. Lowry who had died two years earlier.
 Laurence Stephen Lowry was an English artist who painted distinctive figures from his Lancashire homeland.